 Steam Deck release date

-The Steam Deck will begin shipping in December this year, but you can reserve one of the three models from July 16, for a small fee of $5 / £4.
+You can still reserve one of the three models for a small fee of $5 / £4.
 Once stock of the device is available, Valve will then send out notifications to those who have reserved a model to purchase.

 Steam Deck price